-Types of real estate business
+Three types of real estate websites

-I would break real estate platforms into the following categories:
+Here and further in the article, we break real estate platforms into the following categories:

 One should differentiate listings from buildings.
 Buildings may contain many listings (or no listings at all).
 There are separate services that store spatial data for buildings.
 An example of such a service is Pluto.